 Introduces students to abstract analytic structures and their applications.
-Familiar concepts from real analysis such as open and closed intervals, limits, and continuity are extended to the more general settings of metric and topological spaces.
-This greatly expands the scope of their applicability.
+Familiar concepts from real analysis such as open and closed intervals, limits, and continuity are extended to the more general settings of metric and topological spaces; this greatly expands the scope of their applicability.
 The material lies at the heart of many developments in modern mathematics and provides a perfect example of the breadth and unity of mathematics.

-On successful completion of this course, students will have:|
+On successful completion of the course students will be able to: